Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Databases and scopes

-The EMO files are 6~s long, monophonic, and sampled at 44100~Hz.
-Previous studies~\cite{xu2019soundscape,fan2016automatic} have shown that this format is adequate for assessing soundscape affective dimensions such as eventfulness (i.e., arousal) and pleasantness (i.e., valence); see Figure~\ref{Russell} for a graphical representation.
-From each file, EMO extracts up to 122 normalized features using a 23~ms Hanning window with 50\% overlap, computed with general-purpose tools such as YAAFE~\cite{mathieu2010yaafe} and MIRToolbox~\cite{lartillot2008matlab}.
-These features can be categorized as follows:
+The EMO files are 6s long, monophonic, and sampled at 44100Hz.
+Previous studies~\cite{xu2019soundscape,fan2016automatic} have shown that this format is adequate for assessing soundscape affective dimensions such as eventfulness (i.e., arousal) and pleasantness (i.e., valence); see Figure~\ref{Russell} for a visual representation.
+From each file, EMO extracts 122 normalized features using a 23~ms Hanning window with 50\% overlap, computed with general-purpose tools such as YAAFE~\cite{mathieu2010yaafe} and MIRToolbox~\cite{lartillot2008matlab}, {see Table~\ref{TableVariables}.}

-\begin{itemize} \item \textbf{Psychoacoustic variables}: perceptual (i.e., subjective) attributes of sounds, such as level (\textit{loudness} for overall level and \textit{MFCCs} for band-limited levels), spectrum (\textit{sharpness} for high frequencies), and temporal and spectral modulation (\textit{fluctuation strength}).
-In the EMO dataset, these features correspond to the indices 4, from 24 to 49, 113, 114, and from 117 to 119.

-\item \textbf{Time-domain variables}: signal dynamics, such as classical estimators based on samples of the audio signal (i.e., \textit{energy}, \textit{entropy of energy}, \textit{root mean square (RMS)}, \textit{zero-crossing}), or the ratio between the magnitude difference at the beginning and end of a decay period (i.e., \textit{decrease slope}), to name a few.
-They correspond to indices from 1 to 7, 22, 23, 52, 115, 116.